pvgenuchten/training-gitops-sdi/docker/README.md

 ## For development

-In case you want to run a minimal setup for development, you can run 'docker-compose-sqlite.yml' which uses a local sqlite database with some dummy data.
+In case you want to run a minimal setup for development, you can run 'docker-compose-sqlite.yml' which uses a local SQLite database with some dummy data.
 By default TerriaJS is also disabled.

 ```cmd
 docker compose -f docker-compose-sqlite.yml up
 ```